Item added to cart

-Eight Different Types of Yoga and Their Benefits
+8 Different Types of Yoga and Their Benefits

 Yoga is more popular than ever, and yoga studios offer a wide array of classes on their schedules, with options for everyone.
 In the United States, over the years, yoga has gone from a fringe pursuit to one that’s practiced by nearly 37 million people.
 Yoga combines mindfulness with movement, and different types offer varying levels of difficulty.
 Whichever yoga practice you choose and wherever you practice, it’s about allowing yourself to explore and grow both physically and mentally.

-What Is Yoga?
+What is Yoga?

-Yoga is an ancient practice that involves meditation, breath work, and movement to promote physical, mental and spiritual well-being.
+Yoga is an ancient practice that involves meditation, breathwork, and movement to promote physical, mental, and spiritual well-being.
 Yoga originated – and is still performed in many parts of the world – as a spiritual practice.
 Its origins can be traced back to northern India more than 5,000 years ago, and it was first mentioned in ancient sacred texts called the Rig Veda.
 Yoga is one of the six schools of philosophy in Hinduism and is an important part of Buddhism as well.

-What are the physical benefits of yoga?
+What are the Physical Benefits of Yoga?

-Eight Types of Yoga and Their Benefits
+8 Types of Yoga and Their Benefits

-1. Vinyasa yoga
+1. Vinyasa Yoga

 A common form of the practice, vinyasa involves a series of poses that flow into each other and is often called “vinyasa flow” because of its fluid nature.
 In vinyasa yoga, each movement is synchronized with your breathing, making it a great form of moving meditation.
 The fluid movements help to develop a feeling of balance and can help prevent repetitive strain injuries.